Ty France Preview, Player Props: Mariners vs. Athletics

 Ty France At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 82nd, his on-base percentage ranks 49th, and he is 119th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 76th, his on-base percentage ranks 44th, and he is 119th in the league in slugging.

-- In 61.4% of his 127 games this season, France has picked up at least one hit.
-He's also had 33 multi-hit games.

-- In 7.1% of his games this season, he has gone deep, and 1.8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.